env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 ## Required Annotations

 > [!NOTE]
-> The following annotations are already added by the `catalog-info.yaml` template.
+> The following annotations are automatically added by the `catalog-info.yaml` template, so there’s no need to add them manually.
-> This is just a reminder to ensure that the annotations are present.
+> This is just a reminder to ensure these annotations are present and that you’re using the correct `catalog-info.yaml` file, located in this repository.

 ```yaml
 annotations: